Labrador Weight Chart KG By Age & Growth Calculator

 What Is the Ideal Weight & Height for a Labrador?

 An adult Labrador Retriever should weigh 29 - 36kg, whereas a female should weigh 25 - 32kg.
-Various factors can affect this, such as whether the dog is purebreed, or even if it is a working type or show type.
+Various factors can affect this, such as whether the dog is purebred, and whether they are from working or show lines.

 Male Labrador Retriever Weight & Height Chart